 This class covers the mathematical foundations and some applications of statistical methods.
 Statistics make possible data-based decision making based on the collection, tabulation, analysis, and interpretation of quantitative and qualitative data.
-Topics covered will include sampling and estimation techniques like: consistency, unbiasedness, maximum likelihood, confidence intervals.
-Hypothesistesting; type I and II errors, likelihood ratio tests, test for means and variances; regression and correlation, Chisquare tests, decision theory, nonparametric statistics.
-This class assumes some prior knowledge of probability theory.
-Prerequisite: MA366.
+Topics covered will include sampling

 MA383 Complex Analysis (3)